I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 "Ride High!
 Ride Tall!
 Overkill Will Never Fall!"

 If you've ever witnessed an Overkill concert, you know what an absolutely crushing live experience they can be.
-The New Jersey metal legends are rapidly approaching their 35th anniversary as a recording and touring act and, amazingly, their blue collar, working-class brand of thrash metal actually seems to be getting better with age!
+The New Jersey metal legends are entering their fourth decade as a recording and touring act and, amazingly, their blue collar, working-class brand of thrash metal actually seems to be getting better with age!

 In 2016, Overkill celebrated two unique career milestones—it had been 30 years since they played their first-ever gigs overseas on a tour of Germany, supporting their debut album Feel The Fire (which had been released a year earlier).
 That epic tour with Anthrax and Agent Steel was later immortalized on 1986's Metal Hammer Roadshow Vol. 1 home video.
 2016 was also the 25th anniversary of the release of Horrorscope, which is still the band's best selling album to date.
 To commemorate both of these occasions, Overkill returned to Deutschland for an extra special show at the "Turbinenhalle 2" concert hall in Oberhausen (which, naturally, was re-christened "OVER-hausen" for the evening), where they performed the Feel The Fire and Horrorscope albums in their entirety.
 Damn, I would've given my left nut to see that show.
 Europe gets all the good stuff (kicks rock)!